 You can turn off automatic driver updates in Windows 10 by changing system settings.
 Check how to do this below.

-Next you can click System and Security -> System to enter into Windows 10 system settings page.
+You can click Start -> Settings -> System -> About to enter into Windows 10 system settings page.

 To quickly access Windows 10 system settings window, you can also press the shortcut key Windows + X, and click System.